Implexsoft/TradeItIosTicketSDK/README.md

 }
 ~~~~

-#### Launch the Portfolio screen, with specific account selected: This is useful if you app displays a list of all the accounts that user can click on
+#### Launching the Portfolio screen, with specific account selected: This is useful if you app displays a list of all the accounts that user can click on

 ~~~~
 #import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>